virteal/Inox/README.md

 x:3 y:2 point:2 make-object  ~~ create a point object with two attributes.
 ```

 Access to an object's variables requires two informations: the name of the variable and the identity of the object.
+The identity is _reference_ to the object, not the object itself.

 The `make-object` verb creates an object and pushes it's identity onto the data stack.
 It gets as parameters the **class** of the object and the number of object variables to initialize with values poped from the data stack.